More than 100 people who went to the same high school now have brain tumors - NewsBreak

 When Lupiano’s doctor discovered that both he and his wife had the same type of tumor, he says the odds were like seeing a married couple both being struck by lightning.

 “He said he had never seen in his practice, had never read about it in any books, of two individuals that happened to be married to each other having a primary brain tumor such as ours, an acoustic neuroma, which has an incident rate of one in 100,000.
-The chance of two of us coming together and having this was too much for him to ignore,” Lupiano said.Overdoses, not COVID-19, drive spike in LA homeless deaths
+The chance of two of us coming together and having this was too much for him to ignore,” Lupiano said.Family speaks out after mom of five killed in KC hit-and-run crash

 Both the school and local government agencies are looking into the concerns, but Lupiano feels discouraged by the hands-off approach he says state and federal agencies have taken so far.